DEvmIb/rclone/README.md

 for the original repo of rclone goto: [https://github.com/rclone/rclone]

 currently rclone patches from me:

+* Invidious - readonly client

+    - status: only in my brain atm but he said it should not to be complicated

 * WIP chunkerc - crypt and privacy friendly chunker

     - remote files named sha1sum of filename + chunker data. so no longer long filenames problem on crypt